MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 ![Youtube Audit](/theme/assets/images/contents/post/blog_49_pic_1.jpg)

 # How to Conduct a Youtube Audit by Yourself?
-Ever wondered why some YouTube channels get super popular while others don't?
-It's often because they do a thorough youtube audit.
+Ever wondered why some YouTube channels get super popular while others don not?
+It is often because they do a thorough youtube audit.
 This step helps creators make their channel better, get more viewers, and improve their content.
 By learning to do a youtube audit on their own, creators can find ways to keep their viewers coming back for more.

-In the next parts, you'll learn how to check your channel's performance and make it better.
-You'll find out how to analyze your channel's data and make changes for the best results.
+In the next parts, you will learn how to check your channels performance and make it better.
+You will find out how to analyze your channels data and make changes for the best results.

 ### Key Takeaways
 •	Understanding the importance of a youtube audit for creators